MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-5/README.md

 - **Proximity Calculations**:
   - `scripts/closest_station.py`: Identifies the closest train station to each property.
   - `scripts/school_distance.py`: Finds the nearest school for each property.
+  - `scripts/closest_shopping_center.py`: Calculates the distance to the closest shopping center for each property.

 - **SA2 District Assignment**:
   - `scripts/SA2_district.py`: Assigns properties to their respective SA2 districts.